-However, keep in mind the country sees public display of affection as unusual even from heterosexual couples.
+However, keep in mind the country sees the public display of affection as unusual even for heterosexual couples.
 In the locals’ mentality, kissing, hugging, and holding hands are intimate acts that shouldn’t be displayed out in the open.
 But if you do it in an area mostly frequented by tourists, nobody might care.

 As for women safety, Thailand is a very safe place for women traveling alone, as long as they don’t display valuable items.
-Most crimes involve purse-snatching, and thievery.
+Most crimes involve purse snatching and thievery.
 Crimes against lesbians are very rare.

-The “city of love” is one of the best places to visit for any lesbian couple that want a romantic getaway.
+The “city of love” is one of the best places to visit for any lesbian couple that wants a romantic getaway.
 The historical gay neighborhood of Marais is most of where the nightlife happens, and it’s located between Hôtel de Ville and the Bastille.
 There is where you will find most of the clubs and bars frequented by the LGBTQ+ community, as well as many chic stores for every shopping addict.

-Paris is a safe city for women, and lesbians travelling by themselves don’t have much to worry about.
+Paris is a safe city for women, and lesbians traveling by themselves don’t have much to worry about.
 The city also has many gay-friendly hotels and romantic retreats for the girls wanting to get away from the urban rush.

-The party capital of Europe is the perfect getaway for the girls who just want to have fun.
-Since the island is so gay-friendly, it won’t be hard to find lesbian-themed parties and themed nights in clubs, bars, and on the beaches.
+The party capital of Europe is the perfect getaway for girls who just want to have fun.
+Since the island is so gay-friendly, it won’t be hard to find lesbian-themed parties and themed nights in clubs, bars, and on beaches.
 Space, La Troya, and Sunrise have weekly events for lesbians and the surrounding beaches are popular with lesbian couples who want to bake in the sun and have a couple of drinks near the waves.
 Privilege, the largest club in the world, is another favorite when it comes to LGBTQ+ crowds.

-Puerto Vallarta, Mexico
+5. Puerto Vallarta, Mexico